NKTgLaw/NKTgLaw/README.md

 This distributed presence establishes **NKTgVerse API** as an **independent, verifiable, and community-accessible Universal Dynamics Ecosystem**, aligned with the principles of **open science, cross-domain collaboration, and global reproducibility**

 - **Dual-license model:** GPL-3.0 (open source) / Commercial license (enterprise-grade).
-  > As a software-defined scientific framework, NKTgLaw’s verification follows the **open-source reproducibility standard**, replacing traditional peer review with **transparent, cross-language implementations and empirical validation**.
+  > NKTg Law is a multidisciplinary, cross-domain fundamental law defined through software.
+Its verification adheres to open-source reproducibility standards, featuring transparent, multilingual implementations and empirical validation against NASA’s public datasets, which produced fully consistent results.

 ---